tytydraco/yessleep/out/My_parents_called_me_Backup_Baby.md

 Father shifted his weight on the floorboards outside my bedroom door, and I tightened the duvet cover under my chin, shuddering uncontrollably at the thought of them finding me eavesdropping.

-“Found a man who will help us,” Father explained.
+“Found a man with the requisite skills,” Father explained.

 “What have you done?”
 Mother gasped.
 “We promised that we would never say a word to another soul.
 Who have you told about our… *situation?*”

-“A man who will never tell our secret to another soul,” responded Father icily.
+“A man who will take our secret to the grave,” responded Father icily.

 I didn’t sleep that night.